technicat/TootSDK/FORK.md

 ### TootSDKFeature/Flavour

 - Removed.
-Use Platform or something else nothing.
+Use `Platform` or something else or nothing.

 ### HTTP
 - For HTTP requests with no body, set content-type to nil and if no body, content-length to 0 (previously just for sharkey)